Cray-HPE/docs-csm/operations/network/metallb_bgp/Check_BGP_Status_and_Reset_Sessions.md

     ncn-m001# CSM_RELEASE=0.8.0
     ```

-1. Mount the `PITDATA` so that helm charts are available for the re-install \(it might already be mounted\) and verify that the chart with the expected version exists.
+1. Mount the `PITDATA` so that Helm charts are available for the re-install \(it might already be mounted\) and verify that the chart with the expected version exists.

     ```bash
     ncn-m001# mkdir -pv /mnt/pitdata && mount -L PITDATA /mnt/pitdata && \